-it’s about time i made another one of those videos where i film myself in the act of recording a song piece by piece, and then edit it into something that resembles a music video. i’d also like to write something long and profanity-laden about what can happen when you make the mistake of leaving your artistic legacy in the hands of someone who has no understanding of your art, and no interest in acting in any way that actually honours you or what you did while you were alive. not that i would know from personal experience, since i’m not dead yet, unless someone is playing out a very elaborate practical joke at my expense. it’s just a good excuse for an extended rant, and i think i’m overdue for one of those.
+It’s about time I made another one of those videos where I film myself in the act of recording a song piece by piece and then edit it into something that resembles a music video.
+I’d also like to write something long and profanity-laden about what can happen when you make the mistake of leaving your artistic legacy in the hands of someone who has no understanding of your art and no interest in acting in any way that actually honours you or what you did while you were alive (even though I already kind of did that way back in this blog’s infancy).
+Not that I would know from personal experience, since I’m not dead yet, unless someone is playing out a very elaborate practical joke at my expense.
+It’s just a good excuse for an extended rant, and I think I’m overdue for one of those.

-as odd as the todd haynes film superstar: the karen carpenter story is, if you can get past the novelty of the entire cast being made up of barbie dolls, i think it probably captures more of what karen’s life was really like than any biography or TV movie ever has. i made the mistake of watching it for the first time a few years ago just before i went to bed, and i had a hell of a time getting to sleep.
+As unusual as the Todd Haynes film Superstar: the Karen Carpenter Story is, if you can get past the novelty of the entire cast being made up of Barbie Dolls I think it probably captures more of what Karen’s life was really like than any authorized biography or TV movie ever has.
+I made the mistake of watching it for the first time a few years ago just before I went to bed, and I had a hell of a time getting to sleep.

 That’s right.
 A film with Barbie Dolls in place of people almost gave me nightmares as an adult.
 I’m not sure what that tells you, but you’ve just been told.